cunarist/rinf/README.md

 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

 All build settings of Rust-In-Flutter ensures that all library files compiled from Rust crates are properly included in the final build, ready to be distributed.
 Therefore you do not need to worry about bundling library files.

+Any other detailed announcements or informations are shared at [the discussions page](https://github.com/cunarist/rust-in-flutter/discussions).
+Please visit this page to read additional guides and ask questions.

 # ☕ Support Us